brukeg/lewis-hamilton-brilliance/README.md

 You can verify that these have been created from the Google Cloud Platform Console before moving on.

 ### Step 2: Ingest Raw Data
-If you're still in the `lewis-hamilton-brilliance/terraform/` directory then change back to the root with `cd` or `cd ..`.
+If you're still in the `lewis-hamilton-brilliance/terraform/` directory then change back to the project root with `cd ..`.

 From the project root:
    ```bash